tpfbill/mr-moneybags-v1.x/docs/marketing/mrb-moneybags-one-pager.md

 Contact: sales@yourdomain.example

-Branding note: Replace this line with your logo and brand colors when exporting to PDF.
+Branding note: This file contains a temporary logo and brand colors (blue + gold).
+Replace with your own before final export.